Paperdreamer/documents/EXEC_OF_QA.md

 + __Description__: As a user, I want to be able to be sent a random new password to my email address in case I forget mine.
 + __Acceptance Test #1__: Before logging in as "Test User", I can reset my password after giving my username and email address.
 I get a new random password to my email address "test@email.com".
 I can then login using the new password.
 + __Implementation__:
- 	+ __Back end pull request #38: Add backend methods for user story #21 ('Forgot Password' )__
+ 	+ __Back end pull request #38__: Add backend methods for user story #21 ('Forgot Password' )
  		+ __Code Review__: No complaints were expressed during the code review.
- 	+ __Front end pull request #38: Implement 'Forgot Password' button for login, add button to 'Edit Profile' view and little fixes, User Stories 17, 21 and Bugfix__
+ 	+ __Front end pull request #38__: Implement 'Forgot Password' button for login, add button to 'Edit Profile' view and little fixes, User Stories 17, 21 and Bugfix
  		+ __Code Review__:
  			+ *Lukas Appelhans*: In my opinion the random password should be generated here in PHP and not be sent via HTTP in plaintext!!!
  			+ *Onur Vural:* I see what you mean and I fixed it but just out of curiosity what would have happened if it was in plaintext?